insanity54/membrane_mpegts_plugin/README.md

 # Membrane Multimedia Framework: MPEG-TS

-This package provides element that can be used for demuxing MPEG-TS.
+This package provides an element that can be used for demuxing MPEG-TS.

 It is part of [Membrane Multimedia Framework](https://membraneframework.org).